Sanober494/c-language-documentation/documentation.md

 }
 ```
 ---
-***Congratulations on completing this comprehensive C programming guide!
+***Congratulations on completing this C programming foundations!
 Remember, practice is key to mastering programming.
 Explore more, solve problems, and enjoy the journey of coding!
 Happy coding! 😄***

 ![meme](https://cdn.memes.com/up/1987091626510839/i/1662929084936.png)